 Once the repository is added, install Back In Time with the following two commands:

-sudo apt-get update sudo apt-get install backintime-qt4
+sudo apt-get install backintime-qt4

 With the app installed, you should find the launcher in your desktop menu.
 Open Back In Time and get ready to set up your first remote backup.